Giovanni-Romano/BSP-mortality/README.md

 # Learning and Forecasting of Age–Specific Period Mortality via B–Spline Processes with Locally–Adaptive Dynamic Coefficients

-This repository is associated with the article **"Learning and Forecasting of Age–Specific Period Mortality via B–Spline Processes with Locally–Adaptive Dynamic Coefficients"** and aims at providing detailed materials and codes to implement the **BSP** model presented in the article and to **fully reproduce the results in Sections 4**.
+This repository is associated with the article **"Learning and Forecasting of Age–Specific Period Mortality via B–Spline Processes with Locally–Adaptive Dynamic Coefficients"** and aims at providing detailed materials and codes to implement the **BSP** model presented in the article and to **fully reproduce the results in Section 4**.

 In order to obtain all the results from the paper, run `main.R`.
 A step-by-step explanation on how to implement and fit the model is given in the notebook `application-countries/BSP_stepbystep.Rmd`.